Tharindu-Senanayake12/Image-Convolution-Parallel-Computing/README.md

 ---

+How the Parallel Approach Works

+The input image is divided into equal row based chunks Each process receives a portion of the image
+Each process performs convolution independently
+The results are merged into a final output image Parallel execution reduces total computation time

 ## **Performance Evaluation**

 * The project outputs the execution time for both modes.
 By running multiple tests you can measure: